-Born from San Francisco street culture, Freeline skates deliver the carving feel of snowboarding and the freedom of inline skating — on any surface, any terrain.
+Two independent decks, no boots, no bindings — Freeline skates deliver the carving feel of snowboarding and the flow of inline skating on any paved surface.

 Freeline Skates: The Original Drift Skates for Street and Skate Park